 Interestingly, the X8 Mini comes in two flavors: Standard and Pro.
 The only difference between the two is their battery, where the former uses a 2,400 mAh Li-ion and the latter a 2,200 mAh LiPo.
 What’s worth noting here is the Standard variant is above 250g, essentially losing the most important factor that makes the drone stand out.
 In other words, it isn’t in the same league as the Pro version and the Mini 2.
 For the record, maximum flight time is 30 minutes for the Standard and 31 minutes for the Pro, which is the same for the Mini 2.

 The two also have similar safety features, like the ability to return to home via GPS.
 In addition, they adhere to airspace safety regulations, preventing them from taking off or flying in restricted areas such as airports.
-But only the Mini 2 has forward-facing sensors for collision avoidance, meaning it can stop on its own when going toward obstacles like a wall.
-In the X8 Mini’s defense, it does have downward-facing sensors for precise landing.
-It can also be flown using only a smartphone via a 5.8 GHz Wi-Fi connection.
+Also, the X8 Mini can be flown using only a smartphone via a 5.8 GHz Wi-Fi connection.
 On top of that, it has a follow-me mode, similar to what the DJI Spark has.
 Just to be clear, the Mini 2 doesn’t support the feature.

 Camera and Recording